ryvn-mango/aws-rds-postgres/README.md

 ## Features

 - Creates a PostgreSQL RDS instance with customizable configuration
-- Sets up a dedicated VPC security group
+- Sets up a dedicated VPC security group with configurable access rules
 - Configures subnet groups for the RDS instance
 - Supports encryption, backups, and maintenance windows
 - Generates random pet names for resource identification